NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 .. _stereo.default-4:

-stereo.default
-^^^^^^^^^^^^^^

-The defaults work generally well with LRO-NAC pairs, so you don’t need to provide a stereo.default file.
+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.

 Map-projecting is optional.
 When map-projecting the images use ``alignment-method none``, otherwise use ``alignment-method affineepipolar``.
 Better map-project results can be achieved by projecting on a higher resolution elevation source like the WAC DTM.
 This is achieved using the ISIS command ``demprep`` and attaching to cube files via ``spiceinit``\ ’s SHAPE and MODEL options.

 Apollo 15 Metric Camera Images
 ------------------------------